CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-07-30-configuration-management.markdown

 Each parser has its own static sealed capability granting it the right to register with the broker as the parser for a specific item type.
 Running as stateless isolated sidecars to the broker ensures the integrity of the parsers; the only interface to a parser is via a sentry guarded callback that it registers with the broker, and registration is based on the content of tokens that only the broker can unseal.
 Build time [auditing](https://cheriot.org/book/top-concepts-top.html#_auditing_firmware_images) can ensure that parsers do not call any other compartments.
+In the context of the CrowdStrike issue the impact of the parser bug would have been fully contained within the parer compartment; the system wouldn't have been updatable, but it would have remained available.

 This pattern of implementing strongly defined trust boundaries, treating all data as untrusted regardless of its origin, and recognising that the data may be harmful even to try and parse, is aligned with the [principles-based guidance](https://www.ncsc.gov.uk/collection/cross-domain-solutions) published by the National Cyber Security Centre (NCSC) for cross domain operations.
 In this case each CHERIoT compartment can be considered to be operating as a separate trust domain.